pixilab/net-blocks/README.md

 Verify that the license is imported OK using the command `cmu --list`, which should now show your license number.

+Set a password for the `blocks` user using the command:
+`passwd blocks`

+## Optional set up domain name
-Next, set up the domain name to be used, along with a SSL certificate (HTTPS) for your domain.
+Set up the domain name to be used, along with a SSL certificate (HTTPS) for your domain.
 This assumes that a DNS entry has been established, as mentioned above, pointing your domain name to your newly created server.

 `sudo ./add-domain.sh _blocks-server-domain-name_`